chris-rainford/Chris-Rainford-Portfolio/README.md

 # [Project 2: A Consultancy-style task using Python packages to access JSON and CSV files](https://github.com/chris-rainford/Consultancy-Style-Python-Project/blob/main/A%20Consultancy%20style%20task%20using%20JSON%20and%20CSV%20files.ipynb)
 * Reading JSON file contents into string arrays, list of rows, dictionary objects
-* Working with Keys in dictionary structures
+* Working with keys in dictionary structures
-* Function which takes a Username and returns the relevant full dictionary for that user
+* Includes a function which takes a Username and returns the relevant full dictionary for that user
-* Function which takes a product ID and returns the full dictionary for the associated product
+* Includes a function which takes a product ID and returns the full dictionary for the associated product
-* Displaying images
 * Reading CSV files into data frames and working with data fields